refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 ### tmpreaper

 `sudo apt install tmpreaper`, see [usage](https://codeyarns.com/2017/11/06/how-to-install-and-use-tmpreaper/).
+Autoconfigured as crontab task.

 Ubuntu18.04 seems to have a default cleaner: [so](https://askubuntu.com/questions/1086034/which-process-cleans-tmp-under-systemd-on-18-04lts-answered-here-no-duplicat), see `man tmpfiles.d` Age: If omitted or set to "-", no automatic clean-up is done.
 Seems no default auto delete?